Weary French bosses square up as Hollande takes on '50th worker' reform

 "I also explored putting workers into a holding company and all sorts of acrobatics to get around the rules.
 But at the end of the day all of it was more complicated than just keeping our current, close-knit structure," he added.

-The Organization for Economic Co-operation and Development said on Friday that if France implements the reforms it has flagged, growth could improve by 0.3 percentage points annually.
-Labor market moves alone would account for a total 0.4 percentage points over five years.
+The Organisation for Economic Co-operation and Development said on Friday that if France implements the reforms it has flagged, growth could improve by 0.3 percentage points annually.
+Labour market moves alone would account for a total 0.4 percentage points over five years.

 But implementing those reforms may prove tricky.
 Relations between employer and union groups are at a low ebb - tested by years of low growth and cost-cutting - and neither side is in the mood to make concessions.